ewaldmire/ascender/docs/execution_environments.md

  - the control plane EE - corresponding to the `CONTROL_PLANE_EXECUTION_ENVIRONMENT` setting
  - global job EEs - all images enumerated in the `GLOBAL_JOB_EXECUTION_ENVIRONMENTS` setting

-These EEs are critical for system function, so this command must be ran for Ascender to be functional.
+These EEs are critical for system function, so this command must be ran for climber to be functional.
 All EEs created by this command are global EEs.

 ### Project Update EE Precedence